 All previous results have been floating point SADL version compared to the corresponding floating point SADL versions.
 In this section we provide results for integer SADL versions of the simplified network with the integer SADL version of NCS1.0 filter set 1 as an anchor.

-AI results for EE1-1.2.1 int SADL over NCS 1.0 filter set 1 int SADL:
+AI results for EE1-1.2.1 int SADL over NCS 1.0 filter set 1 int SADL, where the JVET-AA0111 software was used to do the inference: